Xercoy/docs/content/docs/for-developers/parsing-email/setting-up-the-inbound-parse-webhook.md

 <call-out type="warning">

 Do not change the MX record for your domain.
-If you do, you will no longer receive email.
+If you do, emails will no longer be received.

 </call-out>